Thomas Price (South Australian politician): Legacy

 Price suffered from diabetes but died from tuberculosis of the throat or lungs at Mount Lofty on 31 May 1909.
 He was given a State funeral and buried at Mitcham Cemetery.

 An island of the Whidby Group off the south-west coast of Eyre Peninsula had been left unnamed after Matthew Flinders' early explorations.
 It was named Price Island by the Government of South Australia in his honour.
 A guiding light for mariners was also erected on the island.

 In 2015 a biography of Thomas Price was published and the book launch was attended by South Australian politicians from both sides of politics.
 At the launch, Premier Jay Weatherill labelled Price "a Labor hero".

-In 2019, one hundred years after Price's death, a plaque was officially placed at Brownhill Creek Recreation Park in his honour.
+In 2019, one hundred and ten years after Price's death, a plaque was officially placed at Brownhill Creek Recreation Park in his honour.

 Personal life

-Tom Price married Anne Elizabeth Lloyd (c.
-1860 – 1 September 1950) on 14 April 1881 at St David's Welsh Church of England in Liverpool.
-Their children included:
+Price married Anne Elizabeth Lloyd (c.1860 – 1 September 1950) on 14 April 1881 at St David's Welsh Church of England in Liverpool.
+Anne played an active role in Price's election campaigns She was a member of the Woman's Christian Temperance Union for many years.

+After Price's death, Anne was one of four women appointed a Justice of the Peace in 1915, the first in Australia.
+She considered her duties as a JP an important privilege.
+She was invited to sit on the Bench, in an unofficial capacity, at the local court by the commissioner James George Russell, and she was the first woman to do so.
+Due to an accident while on a trip to Britain, Anne withdrew from taking an active part in public life in 1925.

+Price and Ann had seven children.